(Cancer of the Testicle; Cancer, Testicular; Seminoma; Germinoma)

 It is not clear what the exact cause is.
 Genetics and environment may both play a role.

-Testicular cancer is more common in men age 25 to 35 years.
+Testicular cancer is more common in men aged 25 to 35.
 Other things that may increase your chance of testicular cancer are:

 Testicular cancer may cause:

 Early diagnosis will improve outcomes.
 Your doctor may do testicular exams at check ups.
 They may also talk about self examinations to look for any changes.
 Changes should be checked out by a doctor.